fvwmorg/fvwmorg.github.io/Wiki/Config/Syntax/index.md

 ---
-layout : wiki
+layout: wiki
-title : Syntax
+title: Syntax
-type : config
+type: config
-weight : 950
+weight: 950
-description : |
+description: |
   The basic syntax of the configuration file.

 ---